KoroB14/DVP_to_FT/README.md

 | 0    | IM_TYPE   | Grayscale - 0xAA, RGB565 - 0xBB |
 | 1-2  | IM_X      | Image width                     |
 | 3-4  | IM_Y      | Image height                    |

+When streaming, a line counter value is sent to the PC before each image line.

 # Hardware
 This design is based on the QMTECH Cyclone IV starter kit and the CJMCU FT232H breakout board.